Alexander Aas: Odd Grenland

 and they played 1–1 in Helsingborg.
 Odd Grenland lost on away goals.

 He went on a 10-day trial with Wolverhampton Wanderers in 2004 and played one game for their reserve team.

-Odense BK
+OB

-In January 2005, he signed a two-year contract with Odense.
+In January 2005, he signed a two-year contract with Danish Superliga club OB.
 In the summer of 2006, Alexander signed a two-year extension.

 Strømsgodset

-In December 2006, Odense BK sold Alexander Aas to Strømsgodset IF.

-Aalexander Aas took over as captain for Strømsgodset IF in 2008 after Øyvind Leonhardsen retired.
+In December 2006, OB sold Alexander Aas to Strømsgodset.
+Aas took over as captain for Strømsgodset in 2008 after Øyvind Leonhardsen retired.